Seneca State Forest

 Seneca State Forest is a state forest located in Pocahontas County, West Virginia.
 Created in 1924, it is the oldest state forest in West Virginia.
 It is also West Virginia's second-largest state forest at 11684 acre.

 The West Virginia Division of Natural Resources rents eight fully equipped pioneer cabins.
 As of 2013, the Thorny Mountain Fire Tower is also being renovated and will be available for overnight rentals.

 Public hunting and fishing are available in the forest.
 Visitors can boat on the 4 acre Seneca Lake.
 The forest contains a section of the Allegheny Trail and other trails and is near the Greenbrier River Trail.

 A Civilian Conservation Corps camp was once located near the current Seneca State Forest office.
 CCC-related resources in the forest were listed on the National Register of Historic Places in 2018.

+The Allegheny Trail, WV's longest hiking trail, goes though 8 miles of this forest.